Christian-Me/node-red-contrib-homie-convention/nodes/homie-node/readme.md

 The homie convention demands that the received value is acknowledged by the device as soon as it is successfully processed.
 This could be done automatically.
 If Node-RED is acting on behalf another device the value should be acknowledged as soon as the other device confirms success.

+After acknowledgment it could be useful to delete the `parameterId/set` topic if the event is a one time trigger therefor send a message with no payload with `msg.topic="parameterId/set"` to avoid re-triggering the event at startup.